gpustack/llama-box/README.md

 - **POST** `/slots/:id_slot?action={save|restore|erase}`: Operate specific slot via ID.
     + This endpoint is only available if the `--no-slots` flag is no provided and `--slot-save-path` is provided.

+- **GET** `/lora-adapters`: Returns the current LoRA adapters.
+    + This endpoint is only available if any LoRA adapter is applied with `--lora` or `--lora-scaled`.

+- **POST** `/lora-adapters`: Operate LoRA adapters apply.
+To disable an LoRA adapter, either remove it from the list or set scale to 0.
+    + This endpoint is only available if any LoRA adapter is applied and `--lora-init-without-apply` is provided.

 - **POST** `/completion`: Returns the completion of the given prompt.